i-Eval/ieval-instruction/README.md

 # ieval-instruction

 This repo is for evaluating your Instruction-Tuned models on open Benchmarks, with just one command.
+All datasets are tranformed and evaluate through instruction tuning paradigm.

 ## Currently supported tasks